Notch-Peak Filter

 x — input signal

-Input data for the block given as a vector or matrix.
-Each column of the input signal is treated as a separate channel.
-If the input signal is two-dimensional, the first dimension is the channel length (or frame size) and the second dimension is the number of channels.
-If the input signal is one-dimensional, it is interpreted as a single channel.
+The input data for the block, specified as a vector or matrix.
+Each column of the input signal is considered as a separate channel.
+If the input signal is two—dimensional, then the first dimension is the channel length (or frame size), and the second dimension is the number of channels.
+If there is a one-dimensional signal at the input, it is interpreted as a single channel.

 Data types: Float16, Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64